flokoe/website/content/posts/http-caching.md

 As we can see, this term is heavily loaded, and mostly refers to two technologies: HTTP Caching as defined in [RFC 9111](https://httpwg.org/specs/rfc9111.html) or caching content server side in RAM on the edge via applications like Varnish.

 This post is about HTTP Caching (sometimes Web Cache) on the protocol level, which components like proxies and browsers partially implement.
-The browser itself has multiple different Cache mechanisms, but the mechanism that handles the HTTP Cache is sometimes referred to as the Disk Cache (commonly known as just the browser cache, which is misleading as there is no single browser cache).
+The browser itself has multiple different Cache mechanisms, but the mechanism that handles the HTTP Cache is sometimes referred to as the Disk Cache (commonly known as just the "browser cache", which is misleading as there is no single browser cache).
 For the curious, I recommend reading [A Tale of Four Caches](https://calendar.perfplanet.com/2016/a-tale-of-four-caches/) by Yoav Weiss, which explains the different cache mechanisms in the browser.

 Important to understand is that the behavior of the HTTP Cache is controlled via different HTTP headers, mostly `Cache-Control`.